Helping patients and families

 What are the main risks we face in a transplant?

 Transplantation is the most complex procedure in the clinical setting.
 Therefore, the risks are higher than in any other case.
-Probably bleeding and intraoperative cardiac arrest are the most feared complications.
+Bleeding and intraoperative cardiac arrest are the most feared complications.
 Bleeding is more common in patient with previous coagulopathy, severe portal hypertension, and re-transplantation.
 The cause of cardiac arrest is multifactorial, and is related to previous patient conditions and severe intraoperative bleeding.

 Will the transplant affect the reproductive system?